shilpakancharla/ros-tutorials/cpp_parallel_concurrent_course/README.md

 * Inter-process Communication (IPC): sockets and pipes, shared memory, and remote procedure calls
 * Threads are "lightweight" - require less overhead to create and terminate
 * Operating system can switch between threads faster than processes

+## Concurrent versus Parallel Execution
+* Concurrency: ability of a program to be broken into parts that can run independently of each other; dealing with multiple things at once; program structure
+* Parallel hardware: multi-core processors, graphics processing units (GPUs), computer cluster
+* Parallelism: simultaneous execution; doing multiple things at once
+* I/O Devices: need to execute concurrently; managed by OS as independent processors (useful in concurrent programming tasks)
+* Parallel processing useful for computational tasks, like matrix multiplication